libvips/libvips/README.md

 # Dependencies

-libvips has to have `gettext`, `glib2.0-dev` and `libxml2-dev`.
+libvips has to have `glib2.0-dev`.
 Other dependencies are optional, see below.

 # Optional dependencies